 "EA III/X" lower left margin, pencil, unknown hand.

-There are 3 known impressions of state II, outside the editions; only one is illustrated due to the similarity of the others to the impressions seen here.
+There is 1 known impression of version 2, state II, outside the editions, not in MoMA's Collection.
+It is not illustrated due to its similarity to the impressions seen here.

 The illustrated books numbered 1/25-25/25 in the edition of 85 are accompanied by a portfolio of 7 prints (the 5 compositions represented in the book and 2 additional compositions).
 The remaining 60 illustrated books in the edition are numbered 26/85-85/85 and are not accompanied by portfolios.
 The A.P. illustrated books (A.P.
 I-X of XX) and the H.C. illustrated books (H.C.
 1-5) are accompanied by the portfolio of 7 prints.
 In all, there are 40 illustrated books accompanied by portfolios.

 Change from version 1, in drypoint: image transferred to new plate.
 Change from version 2, state I, in aquatint: tonal background added.